Email & CRM

 The brands hitting 40%+ typically have these flows live and optimised:

-• Abandoned checkout: 3 to 4 emails over 72 hours.
-The most important flow in Klaviyo.
-Most brands have one email here.
-That's leaving serious money behind.
+Abandoned checkout: 3 to 4 emails over 24 hours.
+The first sends within 30 minutes.
+Most brands send one email and call it done.

 Maya